 Have you always been Catholic?

-No. I was raised in a very evangelical home (my dad was a minister) and converted to Catholicism at the age of 22.
+Nope.
+I was raised in an evangelical home (my dad was a minister) and converted to Catholicism at the age of 22.

 Here’s the reader’s digest version of what happened: Andy and I married when I was 19, and I desperately wanted my new husband to ditch his Catholic faith and come to my large evangelical non-denominational church.
-Andy wasn’t catechized terribly well and I won debate after debate- I was a minister’s kid!
 I could quote scripture and sling around my evangelical apologetics like a pro.
 Even though I “won” every debate, he wouldn’t budge- the man wouldn’t let go of his Catholic faith, even though he couldn’t really articulate why that was.

 I decided to find out what the Catholic church taught so that I could teach him why it was wrong.
 I started with Scott Hahn and Patrick Madrid.
-(Can’t you just picture the Lord chuckling when I plucked those books off the library shelf?
-Ha!)
 Well, when Truth hits you like a 2×4, you simply can’t ignore it.
 I spent the next couple of years devouring books on theology, and entered the Church fully at the Easter vigil of 2004.
 What a blessing of riches to be wrapped up in the fullness of the faith- the Catholic Church is the home my soul was longing for.
 All glory to God.

 Will you pray for me?

 Of course!
 If you send me your prayer request, I will always commit to praying specifically for you.